AADR: 1st Quarter 2022 Portfolio Review

 The portfolio continues to be allocated to securities that we believe to display favorable relative strength characteristics.
-At any given time the portfolio will be comprised of 30-40 US traded ADR’s from our universe of 300-450 ADR’s.
-Currently the portfolio consists of 35 securities with weights ranging from ~2% to ~5%, with the top 10 holdings comprising roughly 40% of the portfolio.
-Galapagos NV is currently the largest allocation in the portfolio thanks largely to strong returns in 2019.
-The top holdings are currently split between emerging and developed markets, this is a departure from 2018’s allocation which was mostly composed of developed markets.
+At any given time, the portfolio will be comprised of 30-40 US traded ADR’s from our universe of 300-450 ADR’s.
+Currently, the portfolio consists of 36 securities with weights ranging from ~1.5% to ~6.3% with the top 10 holdings comprising roughly 40% of the portfolio.
+Sasol Ltd. was the best performing stock for the quarter (+47.44%), closely followed by Tenaris (+44.15%).
+Gazprom was the worst performing stock for the quarter (-93.71%) given the invasion, but as it only had a 2% weighting in the portfolio, it did not detract from performance as much as it could have.

 Top 10 Holdings

 |Ticker||Security Description||Portfolio Weight %|

 |LVMUY||LVMH MOET HENNESSY-UNSP ADR||4.16%|

 |NVO||NOVO-NORDISK A/S-SPONS ADR||3.15%|